ysu1989/CrossSemparse/README.md

 ## Requirements

 * Python 2.7
-* Tensorflow 0.11 (yes the TF version is a bit old..but it still works reasonably well!)
+* Tensorflow 0.11 (yes the TF version is a bit old..but it's still working reasonably well!)
 * Yaml (for logging)

 ## Setup